the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### Make use of Git
 - [ ] Make your project version controlled by initialising a git repository in its directory using `git init`
 - [ ] Add and commit all your files to the repository using `git add .` then `git commit`
 - [ ] Continue to add and commit changes as your project progresses.
-Stage the changes in specific files to be committed with `git add filename`, and add messages to your commits with `git commit -m "Your message"`
+Stage the changes in specific files to be committed with `git add filename`, and add messages to your commits
   - [ ] Each commit should make one simple change
   - [ ] No generated files committed
   - [ ] Commit messages are meaningful, with a ~50 character summary at the top